 Located in the West Kotawaringin Regency area of Indonesia, Tanjung Puting National Park is famous for its orangutan conservation.

-It has the largest wild orangutan population in the world, and you can see them first-hand in their natural habitat.
+It has the largest wild orangutan population in Southeast Asia, and you can see them first-hand in their natural habitat.

 96 – Vatnajökull National Park, Iceland